sdouze/555-PWM-Controller/README.md

-This is 555 PWM Controller that is made to controller a 12v Fan
+This is 555 PWM Controller that is made to control a 12v Fan